tmagik/ki5/README.md

 * Power Supply
 * USB to UART and JTAG
 * Freedom U540 IO and Power
+* DDR 4x8 32 bits

 It remains to finish and check power circuits for this list.

-DDR 4x8 32 bits, DDR 4x8 32 bit and ECC, Freedom U540 DDR and Chiplink and
-board are in progress.
+DDR 4x8 32 bit and ECC, Freedom U540 DDR and Chiplink and board are in progress.